ethereum/ethereum-org-website/src/content/about/product-designer/index.md

 - This is a full-time, remote position.
 - Compensation will ultimately depend on your experience, skillset, and the contract structure but you can expect $50-70 USD per hour or $95,000-$135,000 USD annual salary.
-- This role is location agnostic anywhere in the world, but we ask that you overlap some working hours with Pacific Time (UTC−08:00).
+- This role is location agnostic and can be performed from anywhere in the world, but we ask that you overlap some working hours with Pacific Time (UTC−08:00).

 To apply to this position, please include a resume or CV and a link to your website or portfolio.
-In your cover letter, please include your answer the question "How do you feel about decentralization?".
+In your cover letter, please include your answer to the question "How do you feel about decentralization?".